What is COPD?

 Stay away from irritants in the air such as cigarette smoke, air pollution, and pollen

-Talk to your doctor about getting a flu and pneumonia shot (vaccination) Overview of Immunization Immunization enables the body to better defend itself against diseases caused by certain bacteria or viruses.
-Immunity (the ability of the body to defend itself against diseases caused by certain... read more
+Talk to your doctor about getting a flu and pneumonia shot (vaccination) Overview of Immunization Immunization (vaccination) helps the body defend itself against diseases caused by certain bacteria or viruses.
+Immunity (the ability of the body to defend itself against diseases caused by... read more

 Eat healthy foods every day, especially if you have unexplained weight loss